Cohabitation agreement solicitors

 A cohabitation agreement is a legal document which can be prepared by a family lawyer.
 It is designed for couples who are living together but have not entered into a marriage or civil partnership.

-The main purpose of a cohabitation agreement is to detail the arrangements for things such as finances, property and children while you’re living together or if you were to split up, become ill or pass away.
+The main purpose of a cohabitation agreement is to detail the arrangements for things such as financial responsibilities, property and children while you’re living together or if your relationship breaks down, or you become ill or pass away.

 Answer